Diagnosing Skin Conditions in Williamsport, PA

 - Contact dermatitis: A physiological reaction that occurs after skin comes in contact with certain substances.

-- Cradle cap/seborrheic dermatitis: Also called cradle cap, seborrheic dermatitis in the infant is characterized by fine white scales.
-However, seborrheic dermatitis can also occur in the diaper area, face, neck, and trunk.
+- Cradle cap/seborrheic dermatitis: Also called cradle cap, seborrheic dermatitis in the infant is characterized by fine white scales and can also occur in the diaper area, face, neck, and trunk.

 - Diaper rash: Diaper dermatitis, commonly known as diaper rash, is a term used to describe different skin rashes in the diapered area.
 The rash is usually red, scaling and, rarely, ulcerated.